-- A) Conferences and hearings may be set by counsel, at a time available to the court: - 1) By agreement of counsel; or - 2) By serving notice not less than seven (7) days before the date specified for the conference or hearing, unless otherwise provided by statute.
+- A) Conferences and hearings may be set by the parties, upon approval by the court: - 1) By agreement of counsel or self-represented party; or - 2) By serving notice not less than seven (7) days before the date specified for the conference or hearing, unless otherwise provided by statute.
 Computation of time shall be as provided by K.S.A.
 60-206.
-Counsel shall make every reasonable effort to schedule matters by agreement before scheduling by notice. - B) Jury and bench trials shall be scheduled by the court at the case management conference or by agreement of the parties with the court's prior approval.
+The parties shall make every reasonable effort to schedule matters by agreement before scheduling by notice. - B) Jury and bench trials shall be scheduled by the court at the case management conference or by agreement of the parties with the court's prior approval.